OctopusDeploy/docs/docs/security/authentication/active-directory/index.md

 :::

-### **Kerberos vs NTLM security for AD Authentication** {#ActiveDirectoryAuthentication-NTLMvKerberos}
+### Kerberos vs NTLM security for AD Authentication {#ActiveDirectoryAuthentication-NTLMvKerberos}

 It is possible to use either `NTLM` or `Kerberos` authentication for your Active Directory authentication.
-By default selecting `IntegratedWindowsAuthentication` & `Negotiate` will result in Octopus Deploy attempting to use `Kerberos` first, and then silently falling back to `NTLM` if `Kerberos` authentication fails.
+By default, selecting `IntegratedWindowsAuthentication` & `Negotiate` will result in Octopus Deploy attempting to use `Kerberos` first, and then silently falling back to `NTLM` if `Kerberos` authentication fails.

-Without some additional configuration, AD authentication, whether forms based or integrated, would usually fail on `kerberos` authentication and failback to `NTLM`.
+Without some additional configuration, AD authentication, whether forms-based or integrated, will usually fail on `kerberos` authentication and failback to `NTLM`.

 ### **Configuring Kerberos Authentication for Active Directory** {#ActiveDirectoryAuthentication-ConfiguringKerberos}

-The following configuration is required for Kerberos authentication
+The following configuration is required for Kerberos authentication:
 - A valid Service Principal Name (SPN) for the `HTTP` service class for each Octopus host NETBIOS name.
-If you are accessing your Host via it's FQDN then you will need to also add a FQDN also for the `HTTP` service class.
-(Please Note: Whether you've configured your Octopus host to use `HTTP` or `HTTPS`, you will only need to set a `HTTP` SPN.)
+If you are accessing your Host via its FQDN then you will need to also add an FQDN also for the `HTTP` service class.
+(Please Note: Whether you've configured your Octopus host to use `HTTP` or `HTTPS`, you will only need to set an `HTTP` SPN.)
-- Included FQDNs of all Octopus Deploy Hosts and Octopus clusters within your trusted sites or Intranet zones
+- Included FQDNs of all Octopus Deploy Hosts and Octopus clusters within your trusted sites or Intranet zones.
-- Client Machines configured to allow auto logon with current user name and password
+- Client Machines configured to allow auto logon with current user name and password.

 **SPN Configuration**

-Set a `HTTP` service class SPN for the NETBIOS name and FQDN of your OD hosts.
-For example, if you are hosting `od.mydomain.local` from server `octoserver1` you would require the following registered service principal names for your server.
+Set an `HTTP` service class SPN for the NETBIOS name and FQDN of your OD hosts.
+For example, if you are hosting `od.mydomain.local` from server `octoserver1` you will require the following registered service principal names for your server:
 ```
 HTTP/od
 HTTP/od.mydomain.local
 ```
-These can be registered by running the following commands in a elevated command prompt or powershell session.
+These can be registered by running the following commands in an elevated command prompt or PowerShell session:

 ```
 setspn.exe -S HTTP/od octoserver1
 setspn.exe -S HTTP/od.mydomain.local octoserver1
 ```
 :::note
-Remember if you are running a HA cluster, you will need to add additional SPN entries for each host you are using.
-Load Balancer/cluster urls are not required to be included as an SPN entry.
+If you are running a HA cluster, you need to add additional SPN entries for each host you are using.
+Load Balancer/cluster URLs are not required to be included as an SPN entry.
 :::

 For more information about configuration of SPNs [please see this microsoft support article](https://support.microsoft.com/en-us/help/929650/how-to-use-spns-when-you-configure-web-applications-that-are-hosted-on).

 **Internet Security Configuration - Adding Octopus to the Trusted Zone**

-The aim here is to make sure the current users logon credentials are able to be sent through to Octopus and be authenticated against the SPNs.
-It is important to remember that a URI is considered to be in the "Internet Zone" whenever it contains a ".".
+The aim here is to make sure the current user's logon credentials can be sent through to Octopus and authenticated against the SPNs.
+It is important to remember that a URI is considered to be in the "Internet Zone" whenever it contains a `.`.

 ```Internet Zone
 http://host.local